Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

 Literally any width index can be diminished by the _dark point_ of a pattern's index simply by repeating the pattern across it.
 Why do I keep calling this 'diminishment' instead of 'subdivision'?
 For two reasons - first, 𝑣(𝑝) isn't always a whole integer so we explicitly floor it so it can be represented in binary.
-This causes the running delta to **naturally** be irregularly spaced as a byproduct of working in a binary space.
+This causes the running delta to **naturally** be asymmetric as a byproduct of working in a binary space.
 Second, and more importantly, the irregularly spaced intervals between these synthetic points represent _**implicitly**_ addressable ranges, and as such deserve a unique way of being identified.